A NATIONAL SYMPOSIUM

-In developing the visual elements for the In Visible Ink brand, it was important that they resonated with its core values.
+In developing the visual elements for the brand, it was important that they reflected its core values.
 Communities are at the core of In Visible Ink and just like the people who live in our communities, we wanted the brand to change and grow with them.

-Built from human annotations and a collection of bright colours and textures, the In Visible Ink visuals aim to symbolise the act of individuals coming together to not only review the past, but also to uncover and celebrate justice along the way.
-These colours represent a shedding a contemporary light on inaccuracies – to help tell the truth, heal and reconcile.
+Built from human annotations and a collection of bright colours and textures, the In Visible Ink visuals aim to symbolize the act of individuals coming together to not only review the past, but also to uncover and celebrate justice along the way.
+These colours represent a shedding a contemporary light on inaccuracies—to help tell the truth, heal and reconcile.

 It was critical that the brand was inclusive and accessible to those it was trying to serve.
 The museum invited the community to make a physical and visual comment on “cultural artefacts” they found in their immediate environment or came across online in the lead up to the symposium.

 They could do this by annotating these artefacts with tools that everyone could easily access, for example highlighters and post-it notes.
 Our aim behind this was to ensure a low barrier to entry for people to get involved and call out biases.
 Making sure that more than one perspective could be heard challenging the accepted narrative.
 The In Visible Ink brand is a combination of visual elements, with a focus on archival black and white photography, and a bold set of primary colours.

 The In Visible Ink Press was a printed program designed in the style of a newspaper.
 As a program it provided participants with welcome information and the event’s schedule but it also featured additional workbook activities and a participation certificate.